 I like the menu a lot more than Suunto, Aqualung, and other options, but do find it on par with the Garmin Descent G1 Solar.

 The Shearwater Peregrine comes with four dive modes:

 - Nitrox (Single gas up to 40%)

 - 3 Gas Nitrox (Up to 100% O2)

 It is not meant to be a full-blown technical dive computer, however, the three-gas mode allows for light decompression diving including bottom and deco gases.

-As Shearwater posts on their website, it is “best suited for Air and Nitrox divers that want a great screen at an exceptional value with a simplified feature set“.
+As Shearwater posts on its website, it is “best suited for Air and Nitrox divers that want a great screen at an exceptional value with a simplified feature set“.

 In addition, you can use the dive planner to plan your decompression in advance.